solamarpreet/solamarpreet.github.io/content/posts/parallelism.md

 ## History
-When Python was first released in 1991 most general purpose computers had a single CPU core.
-Due to this most programs were being written in a single threaded fashion.
-Bearing these factors in mind the language was designed in order to abstractify concepts such as memory management and thus make the programmer's task substantially easier.
+When Python was first released in 1991 general purpose computers had a single CPU core.
+Most of the programming done up until then was single threaded in nature.
+Even though computer experts understood the potential of multithreaded computing which would allow tasks to run concurrently, there was a lack of OS support for threads.
+This changed in 1993 when Windows NT was released which included a scheduler that supported threads.
+It was a giant leap for computing as the operating system could now run multiple tasks at the same time by making better use of the CPU.
+Python now had to implement threads in order to keep up with this latest development.
+One of the major features of the Python programming language was automated memory management.
+It achieved this by reference counting.
+Reference counting however wasnt thread safe.
+Because a context switch was beyond the control of

 We now take a look at the major concurrency & parallelism related libraries available in Python 3 and discuss each of their applications.